Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to

-While this article is about musicality and its powerful connection to our humanness, as one explores through Enneagram tests, the Book of Psalms is another collection of writings that embodies every human mood and or emotion about faith.
-What if you were to take some time with the Book of Psalms, seeking to understand the feeling depicted in their ageless representation of timeless truths, not specific to any religious grouping or era?
+While this article is about musicality and its powerful connection to our humanness, as one explores through Enneagram tests, the Book of Psalms is another collection of writings that embodies every human mood and/or emotion about faith.
+What if you were to take some time with the Book of Psalms, seeking to understand the feeling depicted in their ageless representation of timeless truths not specific to any religious grouping or era?
 Psalms speak to the depth of our emotions and give us an honest view of God.
 They may be the incentive for your next musical performance.
 Better yet, they may provide peace and understanding of self.
-This introspection allows us to become the actual presence we are, a child of God.
+This introspection allows us to become our actual presence, a child of God.

 “Come, let us sing for joy to the Lord;